vitorlaete/project-atelie/README.md

 # project-atelie
- Creating a site for my wife to practice my knowledge.
+ Creating a site for my wife, to practice my knowledge.